 Moo Shu Pork is a typical stir-fried dish in northern China.
 It's made with pork, green onions, mushrooms, and scrambled eggs, all rolled into small, thin pancakes instead of being served over rice.
+If you don't want to use rice wine or sake, replace it with the same amount of low-sodium chicken broth.

 Cooking Light JANUARY 2001